RedruM-AU/RedruMs_Interactive_Zombies_Tool/README.md

 ## 📦 Installation

 ### Setup Wizard (Recommended)
-1. Download `RedruMs Interactive Zombies Tool v2.1.0 Setup.exe` from [Releases](https://github.com/RedruM-AU/RedruMs_Interactive_Zombies_Tool/releases)
+1. Download `RedruMs Interactive Zombies Tool v2.2.0 Setup.exe` from [Releases](https://github.com/RedruM-AU/RedruMs_Interactive_Zombies_Tool/releases)
 2. Run the installer — it will:
    - Install the application
-   - Collect your BO3 directory, Plutonium GSC folder, and Plutonium config folder
+   - Collect your BO3 directory, Plutonium GSC folder, Plutonium T6 config folder, and Plutonium T5 players folder
    - Optionally copy `binds.cfg` to your BO3 players folder
-   - Optionally copy `bo2_tiktok_bot.gsc` to your Plutonium T6 scripts folder
+   - Optionally copy `bo2_tiktok_bot.gsc` to your T6 scripts folder and `bo1_tiktok_bot.gsc` to your T5 scripts folder
    - Save paths so the app can auto-write binds files on every save
    - Add a Windows Defender exclusion automatically
    - Create a Desktop shortcut